EpiForeSITE/FacilityEpiSim/paper.md

 capabilities will allow users to extend our prior, published research findings and generate new insights for public health.

+While several open source software packages exist for general infectious disease outbreak simulation (e.g., @Jenness2013EpiModel, @Gozzi2025Epydemix, @Lorton2019CMS, @Grefenstette2013FRED, @Gallagher2024epiabm,
+Meyer2023epiworldR), none of these provide settings specific to healthcare facility epidemiological scenarios without significant customization efforts by the user.
+We found one public repository, H-outbreak, for spatial-temporal simulation for hospital infection spread (@Kim2023HOutbreak), which emphasizes modeling spatial hospital layout and staffing rather than transmission dynamics and surveillance.
+Furthermore, to our knowledge all these existing simulation models use discrete time steps rather than the continuous-time, event-based framework implemented in our model, which obviates the need for choosing a time step frequency that could unintentionally affect simulation dynamics.

 # Acknowledgements

 This work was supported by the Centers for Disease Control and Prevention, Modeling Infectious Diseases in